chayhere/Data-Analytics/Portfolio/HandWashParadox/README.md

 # 🧼 The Handwashing Paradox

 ## Overview / What I Did
-- Revisited the historical case of Dr. Ignaz Semmelweis, who discovered that handwashing drastically reduced maternal deaths in the 1840s.<br>
+- Revisited the historical case of Dr. Ignaz Semmelweis, who discovered that handwashing, drastically reduced maternal deaths in the 1840s.

 - Used modern data analysis tools to validate his discovery, transforming raw hospital records into actionable insights through cleaning, visualization, SQL queries, and statistical testing.

-## 🔎 What I Worked On
-- **Data wrangling & cleaning:** loading annual/monthly hospital records, calculating mortality rates.
-- **Exploratory data analysis (EDA):** comparing clinics, visualizing trends, and marking interventions.
-- **SQL integration:** writing queries inside Python to calculate totals and compare before/after periods.
+##  How & Impact
+- Data Wrangling & Cleaning: Loaded annual and monthly hospital records, calculated mortality rates, handled missing values, and structured the data for analysis.
+This ensured accurate and reliable insights.

+- Exploratory Data Analysis (EDA): Compared mortality trends between the two clinics, visualized annual and monthly fluctuations, and marked when handwashing was introduced to show the turning point.

+- SQL Integration: Wrote queries on the hospital records to calculate total births, deaths, and mortality rates before and after handwashing, showing the change in mortality clearly.

-- **Statistical testing:** running a two-sample T-test to check if mortality reduction was significant.
+- Statistical Validation: Applied a two-sample t-test to check whether the drop in mortality rates after handwashing was statistically significant (p ≈ 7e-07).

-- **Visualization & storytelling:** creating clear charts (line plots, annotated turning points, bar charts) and tying them together in a notebook narrative.
+- Visualization & Storytelling: Created line plots, annotated turning points, and bar charts comparing before/after metrics to clearly show the results.

-## 📚 What I Learned
-- How to structure a data project from start to finish (not just isolated code snippets).
-- How EDA, SQL, and hypothesis testing can complement each other.
-- The value of framing results in a **story** — it makes the analysis more memorable than just numbers.
-- That even a **historical dataset** can be used to show modern skills like `pandas`, `matplotlib`, and `scipy`.
+- Impact: Showed that maternal mortality dropped from ~10% to ~2% after handwashing, saving an estimated 523 lives, showing the real-world effect of data-driven insights.

-## ⚙️ Tools used
+## Tools / Skills Used
-- **Python** - pandas, matplotlib, scipy, sqlite3
+- **Python:** pandas, matplotlib, scipy, sqlite3
-- **Google Colab** - (development & visualization)
-- **GitHub** - (version control & sharing)
-- **Google Drive** - (data storage & access)
-- **Markdown** - (project documentation)

-## More Intresting stuff..
+- **Data Handling:** cleaning, aggregation, calculation of mortality rates
+- **Statistical Analysis:** two-sample t-test, hypothesis testing
+- **Data Visualization:** line plots, bar charts, annotated charts
+- **SQL:** querying datasets inside Python
+- **Environment & Cloud:** Google Colab, Google Drive, GitHub
+- **Documentation:** Markdown

+## Fun / Extra
 <img src="../../gifs/semmelweise.png" alt="Semmelweise" width="200"/>
+(he is the guy ☝🏼, Dr.Ignaz Semmelweis)
-as we saw this guy ☝🏼 Dr. Ignaz Semmelweis discovered that simple handwashing could drastically reduce maternal deaths from childbed fever in 1840's where no concept of germs & stuff...
-Despite his revolutionary discovery, his colleagues rejected his idea, and he was ridiculed and even committed to a mental asylum.
+- Semmelweis’ idea that simple handwashing could save lives was ridiculed by his peers, and he faced extreme backlash—even being committed to a mental asylum.
+- Today, that same idea is celebrated as a life-saving breakthrough and he’s remembered as the father of infection control.
 <img src="../../gifs/meme.jpg" alt="Meme" width="350"/>
-Ironically, what was once dismissed as madness is now celebrated as one of the most important breakthroughs in medical history.
-Today, Semmelweis is remembered as the father of infection control.<br>
 <br>
-Also Check out the beautiful Google Doodle about him here: [Recognizing Ignaz Semmelweis and Handwashing](https://doodles.google/doodle/recognizing-ignaz-semmelweis-and-handwashing/)
+Check out the beautiful Google Doodle about him here: [Recognizing Ignaz Semmelweis and Handwashing](https://doodles.google/doodle/recognizing-ignaz-semmelweis-and-handwashing/)